alan-platform/alan-platform.github.io/pages/tutorials/ide/ide-tutorial.md

 {:toc}

 ## Introduction
+Computer applications are tools designed for specific purposes, like tracking orders and supplies, or exchanging information among people.
+Every computer application revolves around gathering, manipulating, visualizing, and exchanging data.
+The Alan platform aims to enable development of guaranteed bug-free applications that are both flexible as well as easily maintainable: **built to last**.

+### Development process
+The Alan platform offers a comprehensive solution for developing data-intensive software applications.
+Because of its flexibility, it heavily promotes *agile* application development, where each iteration yields a working part of the application you want.
+Rather then writing large design documents and drawing diagrams that tell us how the application should work, with Alan you can **immediately start building** your app.

+For an Alan app, you first specify the core structure of the data that our application will process.
+You can immediately verify the validity of it by running our application.
+Users can enter actual data to verify that the structure matches the requirements for this first part.
+Once the data structure conforms to our requirements, you can incrementally implement usage scenarios and **let the stakeholders test them**.
+Alternatively, you can start working on data transformation, custom visualizations, user permissions, or data exchange with other applications.

+### Environment overview
+An Alan environment consists of a specific file and folder structure, and a set of languages (that have a common meta-language) and corresponding tools, including a compiler ('translator' and 'validator' of your code).
+Together, the different files describe a complete software system.
+Each file has a specific function in creating, updating or deploying your software.
+You enter your code in the designated files at *design time* to develop your system.
+To convert these files into a usable software system that runs on a server, all files and folders need to be checked for errors and translated into a format that different parts of the Alan platform understand.
+You can deploy the result to a server, after which the software is ready for use: *runtime*.

-In this tutorial you'll get familiar with the environment for creating Alan applications.
+In the remainder of this tutorial you'll get familiar with the environment for creating Alan applications.
 For *version control* and *local editing* of Alan projects, read [this guide](/pages/tutorials/ide/ide-version-control.html).

 ## Application for building applications
-For developing Alan applications we typically use an Integrated Development Environment (IDE): an application that provides the developer with a file and folder overview, a text editor that recognises the Alan code, and many other useful tools.
+For developing Alan applications we typically use an Integrated Development Environment (IDE): an application that provides the developer with a file and folder overview, a text editor that recognizes Alan code, and many other useful tools.
 In this tutorial we'll use Visual Studio Code (VS Code) in a Chromium based browser, like Google Chrome or Microsoft Edge:

 ![First window](./images_IDE/001.png)